HellFelix/chess/chess_backend/README.md

 # Chess Backend
 Backend library for board representaton and move generation using standard bitboard logic.

+This is a low level representation of chessboards that require minimal external libraries.
+The only dependencies for this crate are build-dependencies used for compiling C.

 ### Bindgen
 Note that because the low level board representation is written in C (along with some of the target generation), This crate uses [bindgen](https://github.com/rust-lang/rust-bindgen) to generate bindings